 The client meetings are meetings between the team members and the client to communicate on project issues.
 It is scheduled to be held once a week, and the specific date is specified by the client.

 Given that the team members are in different countries and time zones, the team will send 2-3 representatives to talk with the client in each meeting.
-The format of the conference is online meeting via Zoom.
-After the meeting, the team representative will communicate the meeting minutes to other members through the internal meeting.
+The format is online via Zoom.
+After the meeting, we will upload the meeting minutes to the repository so that other members can go through the meeting minutes, and get an understanding of the meetings.

 Topics discussed at client meets include reporting the latest project progress to the client, listening to the client's latest opinions on project development, and reaching consensus with the client on key issues such as development resources and schedules.